-The diversification process, brought on by the financial crisis of the 90's, was honed through the years and allowed South China to invest in technology based and as well as other long-term ventures.
+SOCResources, Inc. (previously South China Resources, Inc.) was incorporated and registered with the SEC on September 25, 1992 primarily to undertake oil and gas exploration, development and production and became one of the leading exploration companies upon its listing in 1994.
+Starting in 1995, SOCResources, Inc. (SOCResources) opted to strengthen its core business by diversifying then into other investments.
+The diversification process, brought on by the financial crisis of the 90's, was honed through the years and allowed SOCResources to invest in technology based and as well as other long-term ventures.
 This gave the company new legs to stand on needed to weather the lows of the period.
 One of the first and significant investments was the acquisition and sale of Bell Telecommunications Philippines, Inc., the acquisition and sale of Filipinas Plaza along EDSA corner Chino Roces Avenue and the minority ownership of Premiere Development Bank.

 The Filipinas Plaza building was a prime investment situated along the major gateway road to Makati.
 An MRT station was located in front of the property enabling direct access to pedestrian traffic to the building complex.
 This development enhanced the attractiveness of the investment that allowed for its sale in 2008.

-It can be seen that in the two decades that passed, South China transformed from a purely exploration play to an investment company.
-Even with varied interests, its exploration business was kept on by partnering with the biggest and the best in the oil exploration business, the likes of Occidental Petroleum, ARCO, UNOCAL, Murphy Oil, Philippine National Oil Company, Tap Oil, Shell and KUFPEC resulting in participation in close to $200 million worth of work program and saw the acquisition of thousands of kilometers of new seismic and the drilling of 8 wells.
-In its latest exploration foray however, South China together with Shell Philippines Exploration B.V. and Kuwait Foreign Petroleum Co. deemed it prudent to relinquish Service Contract-60 in light of the dismal results of the wildcat well drilled and CSEM (Controlled Source Electro-Magnetics) survey.
-Setting aside this development, South China will continue to search for energy through other avenues.
+It can be seen that in the two decades that passed, SOCResources transformed from a purely exploration play to an investment company.
+In its latest exploration foray however, SOCResources together with Shell Philippines Exploration B.V. and Kuwait Foreign Petroleum Co. deemed it prudent to relinquish Service Contract-60 in light of the dismal results of the wildcat well drilled and CSEM (Controlled Source Electro-Magnetics) survey.
+Setting aside this development, SOCResources will continue to search for energy through other avenues.

 The Company is in a favorable situation where its current cash position allows it to review other businesses wherein it may invest, including but not exclusive to opportunities in mining, energy projects and acquisition of petroleum areas either by farm-in or direct investment.